Which Business Organization's Owner Has Unlimited Liability

 2. Explore Alternatives to Sole Proprietorships and General Partnerships: If you are concerned about unlimited liability, consider forming a limited liability company (LLC) or a corporation.
 These structures provide a legal shield between your personal assets and your business debts and obligations.
 While they may involve more complex setup and compliance requirements, the peace of mind and financial security they offer can be well worth the effort.

-For example, a restaurant should have general liability insurance to cover slip-and-fall accidents, product liability insurance to protect against foodborne illnesses, and workers' compensation insurance to cover employee injuries.
+Here's one way to look at it: a restaurant should have general liability insurance to cover slip-and-fall accidents, product liability insurance to protect against foodborne illnesses, and workers' compensation insurance to cover employee injuries.
 Similarly, a consulting firm should have professional liability insurance to protect against claims of negligence or errors in their advice.

 FAQ